MSc Clinical Pharmacy for Secondary and Tertiary Care (PG Cert, PG Dip)

 - Feedback from summative assessments

-Your employer will allocate you a Practice-based Tutor (PBT) who will provide mentorship and guidance in the workplace and conduct workplace-based assessments (WBAs) to provide you with regular feedback on how to develop your practice.
-The requirements for workplace-based support (including PBT’s responsibilities) are described in this document.
-All PBTs are invited to a half-day workshop that will cover workplace-based learning and assessment, mentoring and feedback skills.
+Your employer will allocate you a Workplace Education Supervisor (WES) who will provide mentorship and guidance in the workplace and facilitate completion of supervised learning events (SLEs) to provide you with regular feedback on how to develop your practice.
+Download the requirements for workplace-based support (including WES’ responsibilities).
+All WES are provided with training that will cover workplace-based learning and assessment, mentoring and feedback skills.

 How learning is monitored on your programme